Form Controls

 Overview of Settings

-For all elements we can call the following methods (see API documentation for a complete overview):
+For all controls, we can call the following methods (see the API documentation for a complete overview):

 setDefaultValue($value) sets the default value